 Latin America: Spanish, Portuguese

 Area studies, nine credits.
+Business is a human activity which occurs within and across cultural contexts and social frameworks.
+The Area Studies requirement is intended to enrich students’ cultural knowledge (beyond language acquisition) of their selected International Business region through studies of art, culture, history, political economy, or society.
 Students are encouraged to take area studies courses that also fulfill the social science, ethnic studies, and humanities liberal studies requirements.

 A list of approved courses is available.
 Since this list is periodically revised, the most up-to-date information can be found at the links below: